 Toxic amblyopia is usually bilateral and symmetric.
-Undernutrition and vitamin deficiencies (eg, vitamins B1 or B12 or folate) may be the cause, particularly in postbariatic surgery patients (1) and alcoholics.
+Undernutrition and vitamin deficiencies (eg, vitamins B1 or B12 or folate) may be the cause, particularly in postbariatic surgery patients (1 General reference Toxic amblyopia is reduction in visual acuity believed to be the result of a toxic reaction in the orbital portion (papillomacular bundle) of the optic nerve.
+It can be caused by various toxic... read more ) and alcoholics.
 True tobacco-induced amblyopia is rare.
 Lead, methanol, chloramphenicol, digoxin, ethambutol, and many other chemicals can damage the optic nerve.
 Deficiencies of protein and antioxidants are likely risk factors.
 Toxic amblyopia may occur with other nutritional disorders, such as Strachan syndrome (polyneuropathy and orogenital dermatitis).

 In patients with toxic amblyopia, vision blurring and dimness typically develop over days to weeks.
 An initially small central or pericentral scotoma slowly enlarges, typically involving both the fixation and the blind spot (centrocecal scotoma), and progressively interferes with vision.
 Total blindness may occur in methanol ingestion, but other nutritional causes typically do not cause profound vision loss.
 Retinal abnormalities do not usually occur, but temporal disk pallor may develop late.

 A history of undernutrition, bariatric surgery, or toxic or chemical exposure combined with typical bilateral scotomata on visual field testing justifies treatment.
 Laboratory testing for lead, methanol, suspected nutritional deficiencies, and other suspected toxins is done.